-32405 Human-Centred Design Research Methods6cp; block, each block is 3.5hrs (1.5hrs class meeting; 2hrs tutorial).
+32405 Human-Centred Design Research Methods6cp; weekly, 1.5 hours class meeting and 2 hours tutorial.
 Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 There are course requisites for this subject.
 See access conditions.